marijnh/Eloquent-JavaScript/04_data.md

 {{index [function, "as property"], method, string}}

-Both string and array objects contain, in addition to the `length` property, a number of properties that hold function values.
+Both string and array values contain, in addition to the `length` property, a number of properties that hold function values.

 ```